-Copley has actively pursued opportunities which increase the availability and convenience of access to public green space.
-Our core belief rests on the proposition that open space is a priceless resource which should discovered and enjoyed by all.
+Copley has actively pursued opportunities that increase the availability and convenience of access to public green space.
+Our core belief rests on the proposition that open space is a priceless resource that should be discovered and enjoyed by all.

 Are you kayaking through the Everglades?
 Surprise!
 This beautiful stream with a lush tree canopy is located right here in Copley Township.
-Imagine someday hiking, biking and kayaking through this landscape.
-Visit the Little Farms Active Recreational Plan to discover the endless possibilities.
+Imagine someday hiking, biking, and kayaking through this landscape.
+Visit the Little Farms Active Recreational Plan to discover endless possibilities.

 COPLEY TREE CANOPY

 Copley Township is dedicated to the preservation of the tree canopy found in our area.
 The Department of Community and Economic Development is committed to this mission through the engagement of tree preservation activities found in residential and commercial development.

 Copley Township, OH, was named a 2018 Tree City USA by the Arbor Day Foundation in honor of its commitment to effective urban forest management.
 Copley achieved Tree City USA recognition for the first time by meeting the program’s four requirements: a tree board or department, a tree care ordinance, an annual community forestry budget of at least $2 per capita, and an Arbor Day observance and proclamation.
 Copley is one of only four Township’s recognized as a Tree City USA in the state of Ohio.

 Trees provide multiple benefits to a community when properly planted and maintained.
 They help to improve the visual appeal of a neighborhood, increase property values, reduce home cooling costs, remove air pollutants, and provide wildlife habitat, among many other benefits.
 More information on the program is available at arborday.org/TreeCityUSA.